PASTAplus/PEP/peps/pep-9.md

 **3b.
 Update Resource**

-Goal: To update a resource
+Goal: To update a resource.

 Use case: